-For acquisitions meeting the definition of an asset acquisition, the fair value of the consideration transferred, including transaction costs, is allocated to the assets acquired and liabilities assumed based on their relative fair values.
+For acquisitions meeting the definition of an asset acquired and liabilities assumed based on their relative fair values.
 There are significant judgments and estimates used in determining the fair values of the assets acquired and liabilities assumed, which include assumptions with respect to items such as replacement cost, land value, assemblage factor, discount rate, lease-up period, implied rents per strand mile, and useful life.
-No goodwill is recognized in an asset acquisition.
+No goodwill is recognized in an asset acquirition.

 Noncontrolling Interest-The limited partner equity interests in our operating partnership are exchangeable on a one-for-one basis for shares of our common stock or, at our election, cash of equivalent value.
 All of the limited partner equity interests in our operating partnership not held by the Company are reflected as noncontrolling interests.
-In the Consolidated Statements of Income, we allocate net income (loss) attributable to noncontrolling interests to arrive at net income (loss) attributable to shareholders based on their proportionate share.
+In the Consolidated Statements of Income (Loss), we allocate net income (loss) attributable to noncontrolling interests to arrive at net income (loss) attributable to shareholders based on their proportionate share.

 For transactions that result in changes to the Company's ownership interest in our operating partnership, the carrying amount of noncontrolling interests is adjusted to reflect such changes.
-The difference between the fair value of the consideration received or paid and the amount by which the noncontrolling interest is adjusted is reflected as an adjustment to additional paid-in capital on the Consolidated Balance Sheets.
+The difference between the fair value of the consideration received or paid and the amount by which the noncontrolling interest is adjusted as an adjustment to additional paid-in capital on the Consolidated Balance Sheets.

 Investments in Unconsolidated Entities-We report our investments in unconsolidated entities under the equity method of accounting.
-We adjust our investments in unconsolidated entities for additional contributions made, distributions received as well as our share of the investees' earnings or losses, which are reported on a 30-day lag for the investment in BB Fiber Holdings LLC ("Fiber Holdings") and on a 90-day lag for the investment in Harmoni

-Towers LP ("Harmoni"), and are included in equity in earnings from unconsolidated entities in our Consolidated Statements of Income (Loss).
-See Note 8.
+We adjust our investments in unconsolidated entities for additional contributions made, distributions received as well as our share of the investees' earnings or losses, which are reported on a 30-day lag for the investment in BB Fiber Holdings LLC ("Fiber Holdings") and on a 90-day lag for the investment in Harmoni Towers LP ("Harmoni"), and are included in equity in earnings from unconsolidated entities in our Consolidated Statements of Income (Loss).
+See Note 7.

-Goodwill-As of December 31, 2020 and 2019, all of our goodwill is included in our Fiber Infrastructure segment.
+Goodwill-As of December 31, 2021, and 2020, all of our goodwill is included in our Fiber Infrastructure segment.
 Goodwill is recognized for the excess of purchase price over the fair value of net assets of businesses acquired.
 Goodwill is reviewed for impairment at least annually.
-In accordance with ASC 350-20, Intangibles-Goodwill and Other, we evaluate goodwill for impairment between annual impairment tests if an event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying amount.
+In accordance with ASC 350-20, Intangibles-Goodwill and

+Other, we evaluate goodwill for impairment between annual impairment tests if an event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying amount.
 Unless circumstances otherwise dictate, the annual impairment test is performed in the fourth quarter.
-Application of the goodwill impairment test requires significant judgment, including: the identification of reporting units; assignment of assets and liabilities to reporting units; and assignment of goodwill to reporting units.
-As a result of our 2019 annual goodwill impairment test, we concluded the implied fair value of our Fiber Infrastructure reporting unit was in excess of its carrying value by less than 2%.
+Application of the goodwill impairment test requires significant judgment, including: the identification of reporting units; assignment of assets and liabilities to reporting units; assignment of goodwill to reporting units.
+We performed our goodwill impairment analysis during the fourth quarter, and we concluded the implied fair value of our Fiber Infrastructure reporting unit approximates its carrying value.
+During the years ended December 31, 2021 and 2019, no impairment losses were recognized.
+During the year ended December 31, 2020, we performed our goodwill impairment analysis during the fourth quarter of 2020.
+As a result of increased capital expenditure investments in dark fiber and small cell projects and less than anticipated cash flow growth, we concluded that the fair value of the Fiber Infrastructure reporting unit, estimated using a combination of the income approach and market approach, is less that its carrying amount.
+Accordingly, we recorded a \$71 million goodwill impairment in the Fiber Infrastructure reporting unit.